Montoya/snaps-guide/snaps.md

 };
 ```

+> The "hello" method is exported by the snap, meaning that it can be called by a dapp after connecting to the snap.
+This is how a snap can have its own API for dapps: by exporting methods to be called by dapps.
+Any dapp can connect to this snap and call the "hello" method to display this custom confirmation window.

 Modify the text in the `description` or `textAreaContent` field.
 Refresh the dapp in your browser, and click the **Connect** button to reinstall the snap.

 The next time you click the **Send message** button, you will see the updated text in the confirmation screen.